 Advanced Lung Disease, Cardiothoracic Surgery, Clinical Scientist, Coronary Revascularization, Critical Care, Heart Stem Cell Therapy, Heart Transplant, Lung Transplant, Oncology Surgery, Transcatheter Aortic Valve Replacement (TAVI or TAVR), Valvular Heart Disease

 |University Hospital||(801) 587-7946|

-Dr. Craig Selzman is an Associate Professor of Surgery in the Division of Cardiothoracic Surgery at the University of Utah who specializes in the care of patients requiring heart surgery.
+Dr. Craig Selzman is a Professor of Surgery and Chief of the Division of Cardiothoracic Surgery at the University of Utah who specializes in the care of patients requiring heart surgery.
 He earned his undergraduate degree at Amherst College and medical degree at Baylor College of Medicine.
-He received his General and Cardiothoracic Surgery trainin...
+He received his General and Cardiothoracic Surgery training...
 Read More

 Adult Congenital Heart Disease, Cardiac Mechanical Support, Cardiothoracic Surgery, Coronary Revascularization, Heart Failure, Heart Stem Cell Therapy, Heart Transplant, Lung Transplant, Minimally Invasive Heart Surgery, Surgical Ventricular Restoration, Valvular Heart Disease

 Thomas Varghese Jr. MD, MS has specialized expertise in the treatment of diseases of the lungs, esophagus, chest wall and mediastinum.
 He is board certified in both Surgery and Thoracic Surgery.
 His main clinical focus is in the use of minimally invasive surgery in the management of patients with tumors in the chest.
 He has integrated a health serv...
 Read More

 |Eccles Primary Children’s Outpatient Services Building||(801) 662-1000|